jelurida-dev/app-ledger-ardor-main/README.md

     $ docker run --rm -ti --user "$(id -u):$(id -g)" -v "$(pwd -P):/app" ghcr.io/ledgerhq/ledger-app-builder/ledger-app-dev-tools:latest
     bash-5.1$ ./make-all

-`./make-all` cleans and builds all supported device targets (Nano S+, Nano X, Stax), leaving each binary in `build/<target>/bin/app.elf`, where the functional tests expect it.
+`./make-all` cleans and builds all supported device targets (Nano S+, Nano X, Stax, Flex), leaving each binary in `build/<target>/bin/app.elf`, where the functional tests expect it.
 A plain `make` builds only the single target selected by `$BOLOS_SDK` (the Nano S+ by default), so prefer `./make-all` unless you are iterating on one device (see "Switch Between Target Builds" below).

 ### Functional tests